How automated sensitive data discovery works

 -

-By default, Macie automatically calculates a sensitivity score for each S3 bucket that it monitors and analyzes for your account.
-If you're the Macie administrator for an organization, this includes S3 buckets that your member accounts own.
+By default, Macie automatically calculates a sensitivity score for each S3 general purpose bucket that it monitors and analyzes for your account.
+If you're the Macie administrator for an organization, this includes buckets that your member accounts own.

 In Macie, a sensitivity score is a quantitative measure of the intersection of two primary dimensions: the amount of sensitive data that Macie has found in a bucket, and the amount of data that Macie has analyzed in a bucket.
 A bucket's sensitivity score determines which sensitivity label Macie assigns to the bucket.
 A sensitivity label is a qualitative representation of a bucket's sensitivity score—for example, Sensitive, Not sensitive, and Not yet analyzed.
 For details about the range of sensitivity scores and labels that Macie defines, see Sensitivity scoring for S3 buckets.

-Important An S3 bucket's sensitivity score and label don't imply or otherwise indicate the criticality or importance that the bucket or the bucket's objects might have for your organization.
+An S3 bucket's sensitivity score and label don't imply or otherwise indicate the criticality or importance that the bucket or the bucket's objects might have for you or your organization.
 Instead, they're intended to provide reference points that can help you identify and monitor potential security risks.

-When you initially enable automated sensitive data discovery for your account, Macie automatically assigns a sensitivity score of 50 to each S3 bucket and it applies the Not yet analyzed label to each bucket.
+When you enable automated sensitive data discovery for the first time, Macie automatically assigns a sensitivity score of 50 and the Not yet analyzed label to each S3 bucket.
 The exception is empty buckets.
-An empty bucket doesn't contain any objects or all the bucket's objects contain zero (0) bytes of data.
-If this is the case for a bucket, Macie assigns a score of 1 to the bucket and applies the Not sensitive label to the bucket.
+An empty bucket is a bucket that doesn't store any objects or all the bucket's objects contain zero (0) bytes of data.
+If this is the case for a bucket, Macie assigns a score of 1 to the bucket and it assigns the Not sensitive label to the bucket.

-As automated discovery progresses for your account, Macie updates the score and corresponding label to reflect the results of the analyses.
+As automated sensitive data discovery progresses, Macie updates sensitivity scores and labels to reflect the results of its analyses.
 For example:

 -

-If Macie finds sensitive data in a bucket's objects, Macie increases the bucket's sensitivity score and updates the bucket's sensitivity label as necessary.
+If Macie doesn't find sensitive data in an object, Macie decreases the bucket's sensitivity score and updates the bucket's sensitivity label as necessary.

 -

-If Macie doesn't find sensitive data in a bucket's objects, Macie decreases the bucket's sensitivity score and updates the bucket's sensitivity label as necessary.
+If Macie finds sensitive data in an object, Macie increases the bucket's sensitivity score and updates the bucket's sensitivity label as necessary.

 -

-If Macie finds sensitive data in an object that's subsequently deleted, Macie removes sensitive data detections for that object from the bucket's sensitivity score and updates the bucket's sensitivity label as necessary.
+If Macie finds sensitive data in an object that's subsequently changed, Macie removes sensitive data detections for the object from the bucket's sensitivity score and updates the bucket's sensitivity label as necessary.

 -